selfrefactor/rambda/README.md

 Typescript definitions are included in the library, in comparison to **Ramda**, where you need to additionally install `@types/ramda`.

+Still, you need to be aware that due to [variadic arguments Typescript proposal](https://github.com/microsoft/TypeScript/issues/5453) being still open and unresolved, using **R.compose/R.pipe** is far from smooth.
+The issue has been [previously discussed](https://github.com/selfrefactor/rambda/issues/466) but there is no visible solution to it.

 - More generic methods

 `Ramda` has an overwhelming list of methods, as one could get lost putting all these methods in one's head. `Rambda` has smaller method counts and that could be seen as advantage.